Text by CLOT Magazine

 With is in mind, ScanLAB Projects have joined forces with Swedish artistic duo Lundahl & Seitl to produce Eternal Return (2019).
 This composite work uses VR technology, physical objects, text and performance.
 The installation consists of three intertwined digital replicas of historical buildings that are hyper-connected to sculptures and fragmented objects.
 Eternal Return explores science fiction ‘not only as stories feeding the human imagination of possible future worlds not yet there but the as the insights of the mental and sensorial processes that make up a world and how they can be manipulated and resisted.’ the artists told us.

-Accompanied by the science fiction novel, ‘The Memor’ by Malin Zimm, Eternal Return makes the visitor aware of their dual presence in the physical and virtual realms.
+Accompanied by the science fiction novel, The Memor by Malin Zimm, Eternal Return makes the visitor aware of their dual presence in the physical and virtual realms.
 The central part of Eternal Return is a digital archive of buildings, landscapes, sounds, smells and even traces of people.
 Following the concept of eternal recurrence, apart from the immersive VR experience, in the physical installation, each object streams into different strata of time like the handrail from the Titanic corridors that is held up by the weight of a 3.5 billion-year-old microbial matt.

-Eternal Return is on view at STRP Festival in Eindhoven from 30th March to 7th April 2019.
+Eternal Return is on view at STRP Festival in Eindhoven from March 30 to April 7, 2019.